-I’ve been using the Garmin inReach Mini 2 on every hike I’ve done for several months, and overall, it’s a great unit that I trust my life with.
-But in relation to the family of Garmin inReach devices, it’s just a small step forward.
-In this guide, I’ll share my observations on how the Mini 2 performed on the trail, make recommendations on whether it (or another) satellite communicator is the best choice for you, and give you some tips on using it.
+I've been using the inReach Mini 2 for many months, and I love it.
+But in relation to the family of Garmin inReach devices, it's just a small step forward.
+In this guide, I'll share my observations on how the Mini 2 performed on the trail, make recommendations on whether it (or another) satellite communicator is the best choice for you, and give you some tips on using it.

 If you find this guide helpful, please use my affiliate links to purchase your inReach Mini 2 (or anything) from Amazon or REI.
 I get a small commission from the sale, and you pay nothing extra.
 I depend on these commissions to keep guides like this ad-free, independent, and free of sponsorship.
 Also note that Garmin did not sponsor this guide nor provide me any free units to test or evaluate.

 You can look at the inReach Mini 2 as an incremental advancement of the inReach line.
 It's the smoothest inReach experience, and is starting to feel more like using a Fenix or Epix smartwatch than a handheld device.
 It's easy to use and Garmin has crafted the feature set to focus on safety.
 But if you're looking for an inReach experience that offers dramatically quicker messaging or performance, the Mini 2 (and industry in general) isn't there yet.

 At the heart of the Mini 2 update is a new processor.
 This new processor is better at managing power and is quicker, making the user experience snappy.
 I wouldn't be surprised if the Mini 2 shared some of the same chipset found on the Garmin Instinct 2 wearable.
 If that is the case, I'd say it's a smart move by Garmin.